 Telegraph plant is native to Asia.
 This low-maintenance, problem-free member of the pea family is usually grown indoors, surviving outdoors only in the warmest climates.
-Telegraph plant is a vigorous grower that reaches heights of 2 to 4 feet at maturity.
+Telegraph plant is a vigorous grower that reaches heights of 2 to 4 feet (0.6 to 1.2 m.) at maturity.

 Why Does a Telegraph Plant Move?